petertasker/Tasker-Reviews/README.md

 You can log your owned guitars, and can view users owned guitars.

-To run this, open terminal and cd to your local server files, then type:
+To run this, open terminal and cd to your local server html files, then type:

 <code>git clone https://github.com/petertasker/guitar-web.git<code>